adrianmaciuc/prompt-academy/prompt-academy-workshop.md

 ### Localization QA Tool: Side-by-side string comparison for locales with length warnings and missing keys.

-### Voice Note Transcriber: Record short audio in-browser → transcribe to text

 ### Dependency Visualizer: Visual graph of package.json dependencies and quick risks.

-### text extractor from images: upload images, it extracts all text from them and provides a structured output